faykris/holbertonschool-higher_level_programming/README.md

 # holbertonschool-higher_level_programming
-This is a repository that contains the second trimesters projects
+This is a repository that contains the second trimester projects